Operational Support and Management

 Elected by and reporting to the United Nations General Assembly, the High Commissioner performs functions as described in UN General Assembly resolution 428 (V) of 14 December 1950 in order to administer and direct the work of the Office of the High Commissioner for Refugees in the performance of its mandate.

 The Deputy High Commissioner (DHC) oversees and provides strategic leadership for all functions related to the managerial, financial, and administrative running of the Office.
-The Controller and Director of the Division of Financial and Administrative Management, as well as the Directors of the Divisions of External Relations, Human Resources, and Information Systems and Telecommunications report directly to the DHC, who also supervises the Head of the Legal Affairs Service, the Ombudsman, the Chief Risk Officer, the Head of UNHCR Innovation Service, the Senior Coordinator on Sexual Exploitation, Abuse and Sexual Harassment, the Senior Advisor on Inclusion, Diversity and Gender and the Senior Advisor on Private Sector Partnerships.
+The Controller and Director of the Division of Financial and Administrative Management, as well as the Directors of the Divisions of External Relations, Human Resources, and Information Systems and Telecommunications report directly to the DHC, who also supervises the Head of the Legal Affairs Service, the Ombudsman, the Chief Risk Officer, the Head of UNHCR Innovation Service, the Senior Coordinator on Sexual Exploitation, Abuse and Sexual Harassment and the Senior Advisor on Inclusion, Diversity and Gender.

 The Assistant High Commissioner for Operations (AHC-O) oversees and ensures strategic leadership and direction for all UNHCR operations in the field, the five Regional Bureaux at Headquarters, the Division of Programme Support and Management and the Division of Emergency, Security and Supply.